Equivariant instanton homology: Group algebras

-The second equivalence is given just as in Lemma \ref{DGtoAdjrep}, via $\eta(b)(g) \mapsto \eta(bg)$.
-The second-to-last equivalence follows from \cite[Page~11]{GM} and verifying that, in that language, $B(G,G,R)$ is a proper split Kunneth resolution of $R$ as an $H$-module, which follows similar lines as verifying that $C_*(G)$ is split as an $H$-module, implicit in the proof of (1).
-The rest of the statement follows as in Lemma \ref{AdjreptoLambda}, reducing $\tilde S^{NH}$ to a 1-dimensional representation $\lambda_{NH}$.
+The inverse of the second equivalence is given via $\eta(b)(g) \mapsto \eta(bg)$.
+The last equivalence follows from \cite[Page~11]{GM} and verifying that, in that language, $B(G,G,R)$ is a proper split Kunneth resolution of $R$ as an $H$-module, which follows similar lines as verifying that $C_*(G)$ is split as an $H$-module, implicit in the proof of (1); it is induced by the map $B(H, H, R) \to B(G, G, R)$.
+Finally, all of these maps are transparently $C^-_G$-equivariant, in the final case acting on $B(H, H, R)$ by restriction.
+The isomorphism to group cohomology follows from Lemma \ref{groupcoho}, adapted to twisted coefficient systems.

 We can combine the previous two parts and the long exact sequence of Theorem \ref{eq-package} (4) to verify the isomorphism on Tate homology.
 This follows from the following homotopy commutative diagram, where every vertical arrow is a quasi-isomorphism and horizontal arrow is an appropriate modification of the norm map.